Guide to submitting research applications to the Administration of Radioactive Substances Advisory Committee (ARSAC).

-- any other relevant enclosures - for example, a participant information sheet or updated protocol for therapeutic studies
+- any other relevant enclosures, for example, a participant information sheet or updated protocol for therapeutic studies

 Once you have submitted your amendment request, ARSAC will send you a reference number and details on how and when to pay the £250 fee.

-While ARSAC is assessing the amendment, you remain authorised within the limits of the initial submission and administrations may continue in line with the original application.
+While ARSAC assesses the amendment, you remain authorised within the limits of the initial submission and administrations may continue in line with the original application.

 Once the study has been approved, an approval document will be added to the portal for you to download and share with participating sites.
 Individual installations can then proceed with the amended study for all procedures on their licence.
 It is not necessary for each installation to notify ARSAC of amendments.

 You should notify ARSAC of changes to research trial titles to ensure the approval remains valid.

 Notifications should be made to the ARSAC Support Unit by email to ARSAC@phe.gov.uk and are not subject to a fee.
 You should include a formal study document (amendment tool, IRAS form, PIS) which details the new full trial title.